Mirza Nurul Huda

 Mirza Nurul Huda (1 August 1919 – 22 December 1991) was an economist and academic who served as the 3rd Vice President of Bangladesh.
 He served as the governor of East Pakistan and the finance minister of Bangladesh.

 Early life

-Huda was born in Jangalia village, Tangail, British India (now Delduar Upazila, Bangladesh) on 1 August 1919.
+Nurul Huda was born in Jangalia village, Tangail, British India (now Delduar Upazila, Bangladesh) on 1 August 1919.
 He studied at the Bindubashini High School in Tangail.
 He completed his bachelor's and master's from the University of Dhaka and graduated in 1940 and 1941 respectively.
 In 1949, he completed his Ph.D. in agricultural economics from Cornell University.
 The same year he joined the economics faculty at the University of Dhaka.
-In late 1952, the Radio Pakistan, Dhaka had arranged debates with Huda as the moderator.
+In late 1952, the Radio Pakistan, Dhaka had arranged debates with Nurul Huda as the moderator.
 He went to London for a year as a Nuffield Fellow in 1955.

 Career

 From 1962 to 1965, he was the member of the planning commission of Pakistan.
 He protested against the economic discrimination of East Pakistan.
 He was the Ministry of Planning and Finance of East Pakistan from 1965 to 1969.
 On 23 March 1969, he replaced Abdul Monem Khan as the governor of East Pakistan but he had to resign from the position a day after upon the declaration of martial law in Pakistan by Yahya Khan.
 He went back to his teaching profession and in 1969, he was made the chairman of the economics department of the University of Dhaka.